mujahidi/acf-typography/readme.txt

 A. Yes

 = Q. Does it support Google Fonts? =
 A. No. Currently, it only supports Web Safe Fonts.
-The support for Google Fonts will arrive soon.
+But the support for Google Fonts is coming in next major release soon.

 == Screenshots ==